AnselChang/tetrisfish/README.md

 TetrisFish is powered by StackRabbit, a tetris AI made by Gregory Cannon that this program communicates with.
 I am grateful Greg was open to this idea and worked with me to create an API endpoint for this software.
 Refer to this link for more information: https://github.com/GregoryCannon/StackRabbit

-This project would not have been possible without... yobi9 - creator of NEStrisChamps and provided invaluable insight on developing the difficult and complex video processing algorithm.
+This project would not have been possible without...
+- yobi9: creator of NEStrisChamps and provided invaluable insight on developing the difficult and complex video processing algorithm
-HydrantDude - a graphics artist who designed the sexy UI for callibration and analysis (in progress) Xenophilius - logo design and graphics consultant MegaTech - Tetris expert and tuning for rating categories Arb1t - early testing and bughunting and most importantly, countless beta testers to improve the robustness, ease of use, and design of this software.
+- HydrantDude: a graphics artist who designed the sexy UI for callibration and analysis (in progress)
+- Xenophilius: logo design and graphics consultant
+- MegaTech: Tetris expert and tuning for rating categories
+- Arb1t - early testing and bughunting

+and last but not least, countless beta testers to improve the robustness, ease of use, and design of this software.

 # The callibration process
 1. Drag a tetris video into the display.
 This does not have to be in any particular format, provided the quality is somewhat decent.